mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/text-to-speech.md

 ]
 ```

-> Premium Voices are currently in available without any extra charge during the [beta](/product-lifecycle/beta) period, but this will change once the beta period ends.
+> Premium Voices are chargeable.
+See the [pricing page for more information](https://www.vonage.com/communications-apis/in-app-voice/pricing/).

 ### Supported Languages